google/wuffs/doc/std/image-decoders.md

 Some image formats (GIF) are animated, consisting of an image header and then N frames.
 The image header gives e.g. the overall image's width and height.
 Each frame consists of a frame header (e.g. frame rectangle bounds, display duration) and a payload (the pixels).
+Headers are also known as configurations.

+Wuffs image decoders will reject an image dimension (width or height) that is above `0xFF_FFFF = 16_777215` pixels, even if the underlying image file format permits more.
+This limit simplifies handling potential overflow.
+For example, `width * bytes_per_pixel` will not overflow an `i32` and `width * height * bytes_per_pixel` will not overflow an `i64`.
+Similarly, converting a pixel width from integers to 26.6 fixed point units will not overflow an `i32`.

-In general, there is one `wuffs_base__image_config` and then N pairs of (`wuffs_base__frame_config`, frame).
+In general, there is one `wuffs_base__image_config` and then N pairs of (`wuffs_base__frame_config`, frame payload).
 Non-animated (still) image formats are treated the same way: that their N is 1 and their single frame's bounds equals the overall image bounds.

 To decode everything (without knowing N in advance) sequentially: